 The benefit of half-rack devices are that they don’t take up space that isn’t needed.
 Being smaller means the devices are easier to transport, either live gigs or simply moving to a new location.
-It also means things are put into easier reach.

 Compare my 8 channel Samson half-rack to this 4 channel Rane full rack.
 Both are headphone splitters yet the Samson has so much more functionality.
 More ins and outs, VU meters and is even the same depth or less than the Rane.

 Many would think the Rane must be doing something that it needs to take up that much space.
 That’s what the manufacturing companies want you to believe; don’t buy it.
 Here’s an unnamed brand full-sized splitter I found online that happens to have its cover off.
 See how much wasted space there is in there?
 All those knobs and connections could fit into a half-rack device with room to spare.

 Now take this full-sized headphone splitter from Samson.

 Look familiar, doesn’t it?
 It’s like the half-rack Samson but double the connections.
 But, guess what?
 The same thing can be accomplished using two Samson half-rack devices, installed side-by-side and they come with a daisy-chain connection on the rear to do exactly this.